cancelself/cancelself.github.io/README.md

 ### About
 Douglas M. Purdy (01971 - 02024) enters eternity.
 After much trial and error, Doug converged with reality, manifesting Godō Shintan Shakya (悟道深潭釋迦).
 He is not missed, as he is still with us.

-> For fifty-two years, a purifying flame.
+> For fifty-three years, a purifying flame.
 Now leaping beyond the ocean gate, steam rises.
 Amazing!
 Who knew fire + water were so connected?

 ### Inspiration